EpicGateway/sdk-java/README.md

-# EpicPay Java SDK
+# EpicPay Gateway Java SDK

 ## Introduction

-The EpicPay Java SDK is built as a quick-and-easy way for your Java project to begin interacting with the EpicPay Payments API.
+The EpicPay Gateway Java SDK is built as a quick-and-easy way for your Java project to begin interacting with the EpicPay Gateway Payments API.

 The SDK was built to target Java 8, and needs support for `Lambda` and `CompletableFuture`.
 If you need support for a version of Java without CompletableFutures such as